Skip to main content

 At Igniting Business, we believe there are at least two additional rankings boosts that occur at much higher thresholds.

-How to Increase Your Google Review Count, Rating, and Frequency
+How to Increase Your Google Review Count, Rating, and velocity

-To recap, you must increase your comparative review count, overall average rating, frequency of reviews, and recency of the latest review.
+To recap, you must increase your comparative review count, overall average rating, velocity of reviews, and review recency.

 To do this, we recommend integrating the practice of collecting reviews into your customer service experience.
 Make asking for reviews (both positive and negative) a part of your day-to-day practice.
 Also, we recommend referencing our guide on who you can ask to write a Google review.